LiveLike/livelike-docs/docs/Platform/comment-boards/comments-and-social-graph.md

 The `relationship_from_profile_id` species the perspective that the filtering should be from.
 Its value should be the profile ID in the _from_ part of the relationship.
 For example, if Alice follows Bob, then the relationship is from Alice to Bob, and Alice would be the from part.
 If this parameter is not provided then it defaults to the authenticated user.

-## Filter comments by author profile relationship
+## Filter comments by profile relationship

 Use the `relationship_type` and `relationship_from_profile_id` parameters on the [List comments](ref:list-comments) endpoint to filter comments by authors matching the given relationship.
 For example, to find comments authored by users that example-profile-id follows: